mckiernantim/firebase-react/README.md

 Firebase is whats known as  a BAAS, or Back End As A Service, for creating mobile and web applications.

 It was originally an independent company founded in 2011.
-In 2014, Google acquired the platformand it is now their flagship offering for app development.
+In 2014, Google acquired the platfor and it is now their flagship offering for app development.
 Its primary features include a Realtime noSQL database, and user authentication that all come out of the box and ready to connect to a front end application.

 While using Firebase is very convenient in many ways it also limits the scope of a full stack applicaiton by limiting the way we structure our database or backened functionality.
 It is great for smaller applicaitons that do not need a large back end layer of complexity or to bring in certain features (LIKE AUTHENTICATION)